madisuryapr/Portfolio/README.md

 # Projects
-This folder is dedicated to showing and storing author's projects.
+This repository is dedicated to showing and storing author's projects.
-Furthermore, this directory compiles projects regarding Data Science & Analytics, Econometrics Analyses, and Data Visualization
-Author utilizes some applications in this folder as follows:
+Furthermore, it compiles projects regarding Data Science & Analytics, Econometrics Analyses, and Data Visualization Author utilizes some applications in this folder as follows:

 Data Science & Analytics, Econometrics and Data Visualization: